Swimm-Demo/cts-VB6-Projects/.swm/encrypting-and-saving-files-flow.zyeigrpp.sw.md

 ---

-After making sure the output file is ready, if <SwmToken path="HotelManagementSystem/Modules/clsBlowfish.cls" pos="1575:3:3" line-data="        If OutputIn64 = True Then">`OutputIn64`</SwmToken> is set, we call <SwmToken path="HotelManagementSystem/Modules/clsBlowfish.cls" pos="1576:9:9" line-data="            Put #FileO, , EncodeArray64(Buffer())">`EncodeArray64`</SwmToken> to turn the encrypted bytes into a <SwmToken path="HotelManagementSystem/Modules/clsBlowfish.cls" pos="20:15:15" line-data="&#39; Standard Blowfish implementation with file support, Base64 conversion,">`Base64`</SwmToken> string before writing.
-This is for cases where the output needs to be text-safe.
+After clearing the output file, <SwmToken path="HotelManagementSystem/Modules/clsBlowfish.cls" pos="1555:4:4" line-data="Public Function EncryptFile(InFile As String, OutFile As String, Overwrite As Boolean, Optional Key As String, Optional OutputIn64 As Boolean) As Boolean">`EncryptFile`</SwmToken> checks if <SwmToken path="HotelManagementSystem/Modules/clsBlowfish.cls" pos="1575:3:3" line-data="        If OutputIn64 = True Then">`OutputIn64`</SwmToken> is set.
+If so, it calls <SwmToken path="HotelManagementSystem/Modules/clsBlowfish.cls" pos="1576:9:9" line-data="            Put #FileO, , EncodeArray64(Buffer())">`EncodeArray64`</SwmToken> to convert the encrypted bytes to a Base64-like string before writing.

 ```apex
     FileO = FreeFile